kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

    * you'll be able to recover from the error by discarding bytes of a broken character and figure out the beginning of the next valid character.
 2. ASCII characters (including control character) are valid one-byte Utf8 encoded characters.

 Combined (1) and (2) give us a nice property that control characters will never appear as part of multi-byte characters.
-I.e. python code below is correct for any string consisting of multi-byte Utf8 characters:
+I.e. python code below is correct for any string comprising multi-byte Utf8 characters:

 ```
 "编程很有趣".find("\n") == -1